The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 Dangerous substance.

-Well, it's it's it's funny that he claimed.
+Well, it's funny that he claims.

 All I know is, ladies and gentlemen, I was nowhere near there when it happened.

-Uh, who informs me that at Amy Ruth's restaurant in Harlem, Fried Chicken and Waffles is called the Al Sharpton on the menu.
+Folks, I just got an email from the renowned author Zev Chaffetz, who informs me that at Amy Ruth's restaurant in Harlem, fried chicken and waffles is called the Al Sharpton on the menu.

-Look what you learn on this uh program.
+Look what you learn on this program.

-He's filed a legal complaint in DC Superior Court spelling out the case in chilling detail.
+He's filed a legal complaint in D.C.
+Superior Court spelling out the case in chilling detail.

 Chilling detail.